NC weather: Ice accumulation possible as far south as Wake County through Saturday

 Get the latest weather updates sent straight to your phone by downloading the ABC11 mobile app

-However, a second round of rain will arrive Friday night into Saturday morning, and temperatures will again dip below freezing.
+However, a second round of rain arrived Friday night and temperatures dipped below freezing.

-We could see some freezing rain in spots Saturday morning and as we go through the morning up to 10 a.m.
-If there were to be any ice accumulation, it would again be on raised surfaces.

 We have the potential to pick up an inch to an inch and a half of rain on Saturday, through Sunday morning.
-We could also wake up to a slick spot or two Sunday morning.
+We could also wake up to a slick spot or two Sunday morning, especially north of I-85.

-However, we'll be back above freezing between 7 a.m. and 8 a.m.

-Counties around Interstate 85 could see around .1 inches of ice accumulation.
-Counties closer to the North Carolina-Virginia border could see accumulation up to .2 inches.

 The ABC11 First Alert Weather Team will be working around the clock to monitor any changes to the forecast.
 You can catch those updates in this story, on television, or in our apps on your connected devices.